About Us

 Fountainhead provides an environment that can challenge a huge range of students, in an individualized manner.
 The main, age-based, year-round programs focus on each child’s individual development: Toddler (18 Mo-2yrs), Prep (2-3.5yrs), and Primary (3-6yrs).

-Besides these programs, academic offerings also include Spanish/Mandarin Immersion and other enrichment programs, as well as Summer Camps and Discovery Camps, and artistic, cultural and self-exploratory activities tailored to the individual needs of students, as well as before- and after-school care.
+Besides these programs, academic offerings also include Spanish/Mandarin Immersion and other enrichment programs, as well as Discovery Camps, and artistic, cultural and self-exploratory activities tailored to the individual needs of students, as well as before- and after-school care.
 In these programs, a child can make guided, but self-oriented, choices that: 1) develop the whole person, as well as intellectual and academic aptitude, 2) safeguard their ability to be independent and think independently, and 3) ensure that their schooling also prepares them for life.

 To strengthen this supportive environment, each of the campuses is a dedicated facility set up to promote a child’s well-being and enhance the Montessori methodology.
 Also, ninety percent of head teachers — educators qualified to know the potential and needs of the age groups with whom they work — have over ten years of Montessori classroom experience.
 And, seventy-five percent have a bachelor's degree or higher, with many holding advanced degrees.